 The girl is worn out.
 Now resting with a full tummy of treats and back inside to the cooled air conditioning.

-Post-Partartum Depression is very real and needs to be taken seriously.
+Post-Partartum Psychosis has to be taken seriously.
 I ask you to reach out for help and keep an eye on a loved one or signs of Depression or Psychosis.